AymenRumi/home-listing-pipeline/README.md

 ## Project Overview:

-This project implements a high-performance Airflow data pipeline for scraping home listings from remax.com.
-It leverages Selenium for web scraping and employs a multithreaded approach to enhance the scraping speed.
-The pipeline is designed to scrape pages in parallel using Airflow's Celery Executor backed by Redis, ensuring efficient and scalable data processing.
+This project implements a high-performance `Airflow` data pipeline for scraping home listings from remax.com.
+It leverages Selenium for web scraping and employs a `multithreaded` approach to enhance the scraping speed.
+The pipeline is designed to scrape pages in `parallel` using Airflow's `Celery Executor` backed by `Redis`, ensuring efficient and scalable data processing.

 ##  Key Features:

-> This projects features
+> This projects is an end-to-end deployed ETL pipeline.

 * **Multithreaded Scraping** Utilizes multiple threads to scrape home listings concurrently, significantly speeding up the process.
 * **Parallel Processing**: Employs Airflow's Celery Executor with Redis to scrape chunks of pages in parallel.